About magnetic separation & filtering

-Magnetic separators trap and remove metal contaminants from your product streams.
+Magnetic separators remove metal foreign bodies from your product streams.

-Magnetic separators filter/trap and remove ferromagnetic foreign bodies from your product streams, in order to guarantee high product quality and prevent damage to machines.
+Magnetic separators from Goudsmit Magnetics filter and remove metal contaminants from your product streams, in order to guarantee high product quality and prevent damage to machines.

-Three good reasons to install a magnet separator
+Three good reasons to install a magnetic separator:

 Contamination / foreign bodies in food products can lead to claims, very costly product recalls and reputational damage.
-And not just in food: even the smallest foreign bodies are undesirable in pharmaceutical, chemical or mineral bulk streams and lower the quality of the finished product.
+And not just in the foodstuffs industry.
+Even the smallest foreign bodies are undesirable in pharmaceutical, chemical or mineral bulk streams and lower the quality of the finished product.

-- Magnets prevent for damage to your production machinery
+2. Magnets prevent damage to your production machinery

 Fine dust in combination with oxygen and a source of ignition can result in dust explosions.
 By filtering metal particles out of the product flow in advance, magnets remove an important ignition source: the impact of metal on metal.
-This prevents serious injuries (or worse) and high costs from damage to your machines.
+This prevents serious injuries (or worse) and the high costs of damage caused to your machines.

 Many of our magnetic separators are suitable for use in ATEX zone 20/21.
 As a certified manufacturer of ATEX equipment, Goudsmit has an externally certified quality assurance system that guarantees the explosion safety of our magnetic separators.

-Magnet separators with plate / block magnets have a deeply penetrating magnetic field for capturing ferromagnetic metal particles as small as 1 mm, with the plate magnets mounted on the outside of the pipe channel.
-Plate magnets, chute magnets and external pole magnets are used in pipeline transport.
-These systems are always permanently magnetic.
+Magnetic separators with plate or block magnets have a deeply penetrating magnetic field for capturing ferromagnetic metal particles as small as 1 mm.

-Suspension magnets (large block magnets) without and with a conveyor system (overband magnets) pull pieces of metal out of a material stream on a passing belt; these types can be found in the main group Magnetic Recycling & Sorting.
-Magnetic separators with block magnets can be permanently magnetic or electromagnetic.
+Suspension magnets are large block magnets, with or without a conveyor system (overband magnets), that pull pieces of metal out of a material stream on a passing belt.
+Very suitable for magnetic recycling & sorting.
+These systems are permanently magnetic or electromagnetic.

-Magnetic separators with magnetic bars/rods have an extremely powerful yet less deeply penetrating magnetic field.
-They are mounted inside the product channel, this way making direct contact with closely passing product.
-Magnetic bar separators are therefore best suited for trapping small ferrous contaminants and even weakly magnetic (e.g. cold-worked stainless steel) contaminants as small as 30 µm out of bulk streams in filling openings and pipelines.
+Magnetic separators with magnetic bars have an extremely powerful yet less deeply penetrating magnetic field.
+They are mounted inside the product channel, making direct contact with the passing product.
+Magnetic bar separators are therefore best suited for trapping small ferrous contaminants and even weakly magnetic contaminants, e.g. cold-worked stainless steel, as small as 30 µm and are placed in filling openings and pipelines.

 Magnetic separators with cylindrical magnets

-Magnetic separators with cylindrical magnets are used in our bullet magnets, drum magnets, head pulley magnets and Eddy Current non-ferro separator.
-With the exception of the bullet magnet, these magnets do not hold the captured metal particles (for periodic disposal) but rather dispose of them directly and continuously.
-They are therefore capable of separating or sorting large quantities of metal particles.
+You find cylindrical magnets in our bullet magnets, magnetic drum separators, magnetic head pulleys and eddy current non-ferrous separators.
+With the exception of the bullet magnet, these magnets dispose of the captured metal particles directly and continuously.
+They are therefore capable of separating or sorting large quantities of metal contaminations.

-Bullet magnets and drum magnets can be found in the solutions group "Magnetic filtering".
-Extra robust types of drum magnets, magnetic head pulleys and Eddy Current separators can be found in the solutions group Magnetic Recycling & Sorting.
+Bullet magnets and magnetic drum separators can be found in the solutions group "Magnetic filtering".
+Extra robust types of magnetic drum separators, magnetic head pulleys and eddy current separators can be found in the solutions group Magnetic recycling & sorting.